The Liberal Arts Tradition: Revised Edition

 “I just spent the last two weeks poring over, contemplating, and discussing with my husband the book The Liberal Arts Tradition.
 These last two years I have been asking God to help me delve deeper into classical education as I have felt that I have only barely scratched the surface.
 Even though I have read many books on the subject, this was the first book that really began answering many of my questions.
 Thank you, I truly mean it.
 What you all are doing and what you are producing have been just what our family needs.” —Jennifer, homeschool mom

 Dr. Kevin Clark is the president of The Ecclesial Schools Initiative (ESI, esischools.org), an organization he founded in 2019 to help underserved families in Florida receive better access to Christian liberal arts education.
-Before founding ESI, Kevin served as academic dean of The Geneva School of Orlando, Florida, where he also taught for 15 years.
+Before founding ESI, Kevin served as academic dean of the Geneva School in Winter Park, Florida, where he also taught for fifteen years.
 Kevin is an Alcuin fellow with The Society for Classical Learning and a member of the teaching faculty in the Master of Arts in Classical Teaching program at The Templeton Honors College.
-He received his BA in philosophy from the University of Central Florida, his MA in theological studies from Reformed Theological Seminary, and his PhD from Georgetown University.
+Kevin earned a BA in philosophy from the University of Central Florida, an MA in theological studies from Reformed Theological Seminary, and a DLS from Georgetown University, where he wrote on liberal arts education and interdisciplinary practice.

 Ravi Scott Jain graduated from Davidson College with a BA and interests in physics, ancient Greek, and international political economy.
 He worked at various churches, received an MA from Reformed Theological Seminary, and later earned a graduate certificate in mathematics from the University of Central Florida.
-He began teaching calculus and physics at the Geneva School in 2003 and also regularly teaches 2 senior classes: AP Calculus BC and AP Physics C. Ravi has given more than 100 talks and workshops throughout the country and overseas on topics related to education, mathematics, and science.
+He began teaching calculus and physics at the Geneva School in 2003 and since that time has developed an integrated double-period class called “The Scientific Revolution.”
+In this class, the students read primary sources such as Galileo and Newton in order to recapitulate the narrative of discovery while preserving the mathematical and scientific rigor expected of a college-level treatment.
+He also teaches AP Calculus BC, in which the students strive to discover and demonstrate the “most beautiful theorem in mathematics,” and AP Physics C, in which the students encounter Faraday, Maxwell, and Einstein.
+Ravi has given more than 100 talks and workshops throughout the country and overseas on topics related to education, theology, mathematics, and science.
+He has served as a deacon in his church and is an Alcuin fellow.
+He has two boys, Judah and Xavier.
+After the duties of the week have been discharged (often by about 8:53 on Saturday night), in the few hours that remain, he enjoys spending time with his wife Kelley Anne, whom he met in Japan, as well as with the rest of his family and friends.